Design and user interface changes

 • Contribute issues to Pajamas for additions or enhancements to the design system.

-• Create issues with the ~UX debt label for intentional deviations from the agreed-upon UX requirements due to time or feasibility challenges, linking back to the corresponding issues or merge requests.
+• Create issues with the ~Deferred UX label for intentional deviations from the agreed-upon UX requirements due to time or feasibility challenges, linking back to the corresponding issues or merge requests.

 • Create issues for feature additions or enhancements outside the agreed-upon UX requirements to avoid scope creep.